JonoCameron/kernel_workshop/README.md

 // Make initrd and rootfs.
 `$ mkdir initrd && cd initrd`

 // Prepare the supermin.d subdirectory.
+This might hang a little while.
 `$ supermin --prepare bash coreutils -o supermin.d`

 // Write a script that welcomes and starts bash.
 `$ echo -e '#!/bin/bash\necho Welcome\nexec bash' > init`

-// Change the scripts permissions.
+// Change the scripts permissions so we can execute it.
 `$ chmod 0755 init`

 // Package our init file into a zip file.